Black Prophecy: Development

 Concept art of the game in its early stages of development.

 Development on Black Prophecy started in late 2006 with a team of 50 people.
 Originally planned to be released in 2009 by Reakktor's parent studio, 10tacle Studios, it was premiered during the 2007 Games Convention in Leipzig, Germany.
 The first website for the game was put online on 21 August 2007, just in time for the convention.

 At the 2008 E3 a new trailer was debuted and the registration for the closed beta was opened.

 After 10tacle's bankruptcy announcement in August 2008, Reakktor released a statement confirming their commitment to the development of the game.

 The new website for the game was launched on 5 March 2009, and on 8 April 2009 the official forums were opened to the public.
 Black Prophecy was originally envisioned as an indie game based on a subscription model, but Gamigo acquired the trademark rights and announced they'd be publishing the title under a free-to-play model.

 Reakktor Media started the open beta test phase of the game in February 2011.
 The game was released on 21 March 2011 in Europe.

 Black Prophecys setting and story have been developed by Sci-Fi author Michael Marrak.

 Termination

-On 29 August 2012, it was officially announced that Black Prophecy would be discontinued on 26 September 2012 due to financial issues.
+On 29 August 2012, it was officially announced that lack Prophecy would be discontinued on 26 September 2012 due to financial issues.